Szewek/mcpm/README.md

 # mcpm – Minecraft Package Manager
 [![Build Status](https://travis-ci.org/Szewek/mcpm.svg?branch=master)](https://travis-ci.org/Szewek/mcpm)

-`mcpm` is a package manager for mods, saves and resource packs.
+`mcpm` is a package manager that lets you manage mods, saves and resource packs.
 It's written in Go.

 This repository IS NOT related to [mcpm/mcpm](https://github.com/mcpm/mcpm).

-## How this works?
+## How does this work?
 `mcpm` uses Curse CDN to gather information about everything Minecraft-related.
 So everything downloadable in Curse is also available in `mcpm`.

 Package name comes from its curse.com URL.
 For example: /mc-mods/minecraft/**`tinkers-construct`**